David-McKenna/udpPacketManager/README.md

 - Creating a wrapper python library to allow for easer interfacing within python scripts rather than requiring a C program (CFFI if I can strip out ifdefs?)
 - Add some 'defaults' into the mockHeader input, such as a "-mode5" string converted to implement the default sampling time and frequencies used
 - Investigating [blosc](https://github.com/Blosc/) [(examples link)](https://github.com/Blosc/c-blosc2/tree/master/examples) as an option to speed up some processing modes
+- Specifying specific beamlets to process rather than entire ports

 Requirements
 ------------